swiss-territorial-data-lab/proj-roadsurf/README.md

 Using a F1 score with the same importance to both classes (artificial and natural), the final F1 score is 0.XXX for the validation area and 0.557 for the inference-only area.
 The algorithm  has an approach based on deep learning using the STDL's object detector.<br>
 A procedure based on machine learning was tested, but not completed as no significant statistical difference could be found between the classes.

-The full documentation can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-ROADSURF/).
+The detailed documentation can be found on the [STDL technical website](https://tech.stdl.ch/PROJ-ROADSURF/).

-The initial data are described in the dedicated `data` folder.
+The input data are described in the dedicated `data` folder.

 ## Installation
-The procedure was tested on Ubuntu 20.04. <br>
+The procedure was performed on Ubuntu 20.04. <br>

 The following elements are needed :
 - this repository,